 Change 3 of 6: Reviews Split By Variation

-The way that reviews are being attributed to variations is also changing.
+The way that reviews are being attributed to variations seems to also be apart of the Amazon review policy change.
 It used to be that if you had a listing with variations a, b, and c, the reviews for each of those variations would be aggregated for a total review count and star rating that applied to each variation on the listing.
 So the total number of reviews for the each ASIN would be the same.
 That means if someone bought your purple flashlight and left a review, that review would apply to the red variation, the black variation, and the green variation.

-Not so in the new world of Amazon reviews!
+Not so in the new world of the Amazon review policy!
 Amazon is slowly making a switch in the way that it handles reviews on listings with variations.
 Instead of applying a review for a variation to the whole listing, if someone leaves a review for, say, that purple flashlight, it will only show up on the purple flashlight variation.

 So as a shopper is clicking through the product variations, the star rating and the review count under the title will change.
 That means if no one has leaves a review for your green flashlight yet, it will show up as having no stars and zero reviews!